king-dixit/Naive-Bayes/README.md

 # Naive-Bayes
-Naive Bayes From Scratch - Gaussian Naive Bayes, Discrete Naive Bayes, Laplace Smoothing
+Naive Bayes From Scratch!
+No Scikit Learn Libraries - Gaussian Naive Bayes, Discrete Naive Bayes, Laplace Smoothing

-Uses No direct import functions from Scikit-Learn
 A Naive Bayes classifier is a probabilistic machine learning model that’s used for classification task.
 The crux of the classifier is based on the Bayes theorem.